hemelb-codes/hemelb/doc/user/python-tools.md

 - `hlb-gmy-compress`: compress an uncompressed geometry file.

-- `hlb-dump-extracted-properties`: convert an extraction file to CSV.
+- `hlb-dump-extracted-properties`: convert an extraction file (.xtr) to CSV.
+(Note: You may find another library HemeXtract, to be mentioned online for this, however, please note that it was developed for a fork of HemeLB and is not compatible with this version.
+So, instead of that, please use this to convert extraction files to CSV.)

 - `hlb-gmy-selfconsistent`: check if a geometry file is self-consistent.